ccomkhj/ccomkhj.github.io/_pages/my_story.md

 This experience fueled my pursuit of AI, leading me to Germany's RWTH for a master's in Robotics.
 Emerging as the NO.1 graduate, I specialized in computer vision.
 Harnessing this expertise, I co-founded a [startup](https://www.hexafarms.com), which not only thrived in the [Techstars](https://www.techstars.com/) program but also raised an impressive 1.2 Million Euros.

 Contributing to academia, I published "Deep Aerial Mapper."
 Simultaneously, my startup achieved a $4k Monthly Recurring Revenue in seven months.
-Today, my focus is on building a business that matters, leveraging AI for meaningful impact, and exploring collaborative growth opportunities.
+Today, my focus is on building a business that matters to the world, leveraging AI for meaningful impact, and exploring collaborative growth opportunities.

+[My narrative](https://www.worldjob.or.kr/info/bbs/ovseaAdvnStry/view.do?menuId=1000006395&bbscttNo=192537) has been honored as the top story by the Human Resources Development Service of Korea (HRDK) and is currently featured on their official website.
+(Please be aware that it is written in Korean).

 <figure>
     <img src="..\img\bird_aquarium.png"  alt="bird in aquarium" width="500" height="500">